-- Find a GP (general practitioner) and dentist and register with a GP.
+- Find a GP (general practitioner), for example Huisartsenpraktijk Brabantpark, and dentist and register with a GP.
 Know where to find a chemist or a dispensing general practitioner in Breda.

 - Software.
 As a Breda University of Applied Sciences student, you can buy software through Surfspot at substantial discounts.
 Select Breda University of Applied Sciences and use your Breda University of Applied Sciences account and password to enter the site.